 - If you’re affected by fraud, a dedicated fraud expert will contact lenders for you and help get everything fixed on your Experian credit report.

 Stay in control

-- Contact Royal Mail if you think your post has been stolen or if a mail redirection has been set up on your address.
+- Contact Royal Mail if you think your post has been stolen or if a mail redirection has been set up for your address.

 - Keep a record of all your calls, letters and emails about the fraud.

 - Report all lost or stolen documents such as passports or driving licences to the issuing organisations.